Dem campaign chief says GOP congressional moderates try to avoid talking abortion, guns - NewsBreak

 The Republican-nominated justices, however, are expected to possibly overturn nationwide abortion protections the Supreme Court has twice ruled are a fundamental right, according to a leaked majority draft opinion published by Politico.

-That would return decisions about abortion access to the states, leading to a patchwork of laws.
+That would return decisions about whether pregnant people can access abortion to the states, leading to a patchwork of laws.

 Maloney, in charge of keeping 34 at-risk Democrats in office and retaining Democratic control of the U.S. House, said Republicans in purple districts are similarly downplaying the need for new gun laws.